 Learning Management Systems (LMS) are the backbone of asynchronous learning.
 They're used to store course materials, track student progress, and provide a way for students to communicate with teachers and peers.
-LMSs are platforms that allow instructors to deliver content and communicate with students outside of the classroom setting.
-They're usually used for courses that require more interaction than traditional lectures like online classes, video tutorials and so on.
+By integrating the LMS with a peer assessment tool, students can learn from each other and have an engaging experience.

 2. Discussion boards